abdullahgarra/advEGI/README.md

 - Degree/centrality carries a big chunk of the signal on these benchmarks (especially Brazil).
 - The usual “pick the closest source by structure (ΔD)” **isn’t always a safe bet** here.

-**Why the pictures?**
-Left: how EGI thinks—compare distributions of local ego-graphs across domains.
-Right: classic image adversarial example—tiny changes can flip a prediction; adversarial training tries to make models ignore such noise.